apache/flink/docs/monitoring/back_pressure.md

 You can configure the number of samples for the job manager with the following configuration keys:

-- `web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: 60000, 1 min).
+- `jobmanager.web.backpressure.refresh-interval`: Time after which available stats are deprecated and need to be refreshed (DEFAULT: 60000, 1 min).
-- `web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: 100).
+- `jobmanager.web.backpressure.num-samples`: Number of stack trace samples to take to determine back pressure (DEFAULT: 100).
-- `web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: 50, 50 ms).
+- `jobmanager.web.backpressure.delay-between-samples`: Delay between stack trace samples to determine back pressure (DEFAULT: 50, 50 ms).

 ## Example